joelfoster77/Instacart-Basket-Analysis---Python/README.md

   -Are there differences in ordering habits based on loyalty, region, family status, or age?

 The files in this repository:
-  Project Code: All the Python code written for this project broken down by course section Client Report: Final stakeholder report with summary of data and insights found
+  Project Code: All the Python code written for this project broken down by course section and brief description of the code Client Report: Final stakeholder report with summary of data and insights found